4 Smart Money Moves To Make In 2023 With Your 2022 Year-End Bonus

 It’s never been easier to start a side hustle, and if you’ve been putting off that business idea because you don’t have the money, now you’ve got no excuse.
 All you need to get that side hustle off the ground is the extra money from your year-end bonus, a few helpful apps, and a little extra time each day dedicated to turning the side business into a reality.

 Even if you’re not quite sure what time of side hustle to start, investing the extra money to make extra money throughout the year is a smart money move.
-You can take the extra money and invest in real estate using a service like Fundrise or finally take a shot at dealing in crypto using BlockFi to earn, trade, and borrow on crypto right from your phone.
+You can take the extra money and invest in alternative assets using a service like CrowdStreet or YieldStreet.

-If neither of those ideas sounds appealing, check out these high-paying online side hustles, and one might spark your interest.
+If that doesn’t sound appealing, check out these high-paying online side hustles, and one might spark your interest.